 A synthesis of learning theory, curriculum development and teaching techniques.
 This course will provide the participant with a perspective of how the schools, the curriculum, and the pedagogy actually work in today's secondary schools.
-Prerequisite: 6325.
+Prerequisite: 6325 Pedagogy in the Secondary School